 The decision to pay creditors involves several considerations, the first and foremost of which is whether there are funds available in the estate to do so.

-Certain assets, including the decedent's homestead, cars regularly used by the decedent, and up to $10,000 in tangible personal property are exempt from unsecured creditor's claims.
+Certain assets, including the decedent's homestead, cars regularly used by the decedent, and up to $20,000 in household furniture, furnishings, and appliances and certain qualified tuition programs are exempt from unsecured creditor's claims.
 If there is little else in the estate, odds are no creditors will end up being paid.

 You need a clear understanding of who is owed by the estate before initiating probate and you should discuss the debts with a probate attorney to gain a full understanding of the options available.

 For a more detailed discussion of creditors claims in probate see Chapter 733 of the Florida Statutes (here)

 Available for in-person consultation in Inverness, FL

 BY APPOINTMENT ONLY